watertap-org/watertap/docs/how_to_guides/how_to_use_unit_test_harness.rst

     # Get the default solver for testing
     solver = get_solver()

-Then setup the configure function, which will create the flowsheet, specify the property and reaction packages, specify the unit model configuration, set the operating conditions, add the unit model costing, and set the scaling factors for any variables that are badly scaled.
-Finally, iterate through any variables on the unit model that you'd like to confirm the value of.
+Next, setup the configure function which will create the flowsheet, specify the property and reaction packages, specify the unit model configuration, set the operating conditions, add the unit model costing, and set the scaling factors for any variables that are badly scaled.
+Then, iterate through any variables on the unit model that you'd like to confirm the value of.
-Failures may arise at this stage, at which point an error message will be displayed that prompts you to adjust something in the configure function and/or that displays the discrepancy between the expected value for a variable (user-input) and its actual value.
+Failures may arise at this stage, at which point an error message will be displayed that prompts you to adjust something in the configure function and/or address the discrepancy between the expected value for a variable (user-input) and its actual value.

 .. testcode::